 Construction is one of the world’s most dangerous industries.
 Every day, construction workers face serious health and safety hazards, from exposure to asbestos to collapsing scaffolds.
 It is largely up to construction site managers and employers to keep workers and pedestrians reasonably safe.
 If someone else’s negligence or wanton disregard for the safety of others resulted in your construction injury, call the Georgia construction injury lawyers at Dermer Appel Ruder.
 Our accident and injury attorneys can help you pursue compensation.

-How Common are Construction Injuries?
+How Common Are Construction Injuries?

 In 2016, 4,693 private industry workers died on the job in America.
 Of these, 991 deaths (21.1%) were in the construction industry.
 The Occupational Safety and Health Administration (OSHA) refers to four main causes of construction worker injuries and deaths in the U.S. as the “Fatal Four.”
 They are falls, struck-by object, electrocutions, and caught-in/between objects and equipment.
 Preventing these four accident types would save an average of 631 workers’ lives every year.